Tuesday, March 24, 2020

 With photographs of family and friends looking back at her, my mom fell asleep for the last time.
 Shortly after, she was finally at peace.

-I do not think she planned to do this but she definitely had a strategy ready.
+I don’t think she planned to do this but she definitely had a strategy ready.

 I will likely never fully know what happened but this makes sense and has a relatively happy ending.

 Before I thought of this theory, I felt very angry, betrayed, and abandoned.
-Admittedly, I still have those feelings but have forgiven her.
+Admittedly, I still have those feelings but have moved past them.

 I still think my mom is an asshole for going that route but understand as much as I can.